-DO THE MATH: Let's say you have a balance of \$1,000 on your credit card, and you do not add any new charges.
-If you pay only 3 percent each month, it will take you 10 years to pay off the balance.
+Do the Math: Let's say you have a balance of \$1,000 on your credit card, and you do not add any new charges.
+If you pay only the minimum payment of 3 percent each month, it will take you 10 years to pay off the balance.
 And you will pay almost \$800 in finance charges.
-If your minimum payment is only 2 percent of the outstanding balance, you will be paying off this debt for almost 20 years, and will pay interest charges of \$1,931.
+If your minimum payment is only 2 percent of the outstanding balance, you will be paying off this debt for almost 20 years and will pay interest charges of \$1,931.